sciZer0/newdiscoveries/a/README.md

 F — Force pushing the object during the given second (measured in Newtons: N);<br>
 D — Distance moved by the pushed object during the given second (measured in meters: m).

-Since while free-falling of the 20 kg object the Force (Gravitational Force) is the same, 196 Newtons (196 N) during any given second; and since during any given second the pushed 20 kg object is moving the distance different in size, "official" science says the following:
+Since while free-falling of the 20 kg object the Force (Gravitational Force) is the same, 196 Newtons (196 N) during any given second; and since during any given second the pushed 20 kg object is moving the distance different in size, official science says the following:

 Work being done by Gravitational Force (Invisible Hand)